How To Make a Big Candle

 Choosing the Right Wax Blend

-If you want a “cleaner” option, choose soy, coconut, or apricot wax (or a blend of any of these three).
+If you want a “cleaner” option, choose soy, coconut, or a coconut apricot wax blend.
 Otherwise, go with paraffin wax.
 Paraffin wax is rumored to be less “clean burning” than some of the other wax types, but personally, I think the science around that is not convincing.
 I don’t use it often, but it’s a wax type I have no problem using for certain candle types (especially taper candles or anything made in a mold).
 There is a reason that paraffin wax is widely used in a lot of big candle brands.
 It has good hot throw.
 It’s less expensive.
 I also think it’s easier to use so it’s good for beginner candlemakers.

 The candle I made in this YouTube video was a citronella candle that will live outside so I didn’t want to use 100% soy wax.
 Soy has a lower melting point so it would end up sweating outside in the Houston heat.
 Because of that, I blended soy wax and beeswax together to make this candle.